-34 CFR §300.613, New Hampshire RSA 189:66
+34 CFR §300.501; §300.613 through 300.621; NH RSA 189:66; NH Ed 1114.13

-The participating agency must permit you to inspect and review any education records relating to your child that are collected, maintained, or used by your school district under Part B of IDEA.
-The participating agency must comply with your request to inspect and review any education records on your child without unnecessary delay and before any meeting regarding an individualized education program (IEP), or any impartial due process hearing (including a resolution meeting or a hearing regarding discipline), and in no case more than 14 calendar days after you have made a request.
+The local school district or private provider of special education must permit you to inspect and review any education records relating to your child that are collected, maintained, or used by your school district under Part B of IDEA.
+The district must comply with your request to inspect and review any education records without unnecessary delay and before any meeting regarding an individualized education program (IEP), or any impartial due process hearing (including a resolution meeting or a hearing regarding discipline), and in no case more than 14 calendar days after you have made a request.